saitoshi/CodingInterviewQuestions/README.md

 ## Problem 19 - Sorting with Selection Sort

 For a given array, sort it by using Selection Sort algorithm and return the sorted array.

+## Problem 20 - Remove duplicates from sorted array

+For a given array, sort it in increasing order and remove the duplicates from the element.